 Anyone may order a personalized plaque.
 Neither the donor nor the honoree must be Chesapeake residents.

 Order forms are available at the City Clerk's Office, 6th Floor, City Hall.
-In addition, order forms can be requested by email from firstname.lastname@example.org.
+In addition, order forms can be requested by email: email@example.com.

 Plaques for our Veterans Memorial are manufactured by a company located in Oregon.
 Under normal circumstances it takes from 6 to 8 weeks for receipt of a plaque once the order has been placed.
 As a general rule of thumb, we strongly recommend that plaques be ordered at least 10 weeks before a desired delivery date.
 Please keep in mind when ordering a plaque that there is a significant increase in demand for plaques placed on the manufacturer during the months just prior to Memorial Day and Veterans Day that could possibly impact delivery time.
 Another consideration in regards to delivery time is that the Commission generally will wait until they have a minimum of five plaque requests before making an order.
 This procedure is in place to save on shipping charges.
 Regardless of the number of plaque requests, an order is submitted monthly.

 The most common error that we see is trying to place too many characters on a line.
 The engraving process allows for three lines with eighteen characters per line.
 The order form has been designed with only 18 blocks because that is the maximum number of characters or spaces that can be inscribed on each line of the plaque.
 Trying to put more than one letter, number, space, or punctuation mark in a block will only delay your order until a member of the Veterans Commission can contact you to resolve the error.
 The Commission does not recommend running together names or words to save space as it makes the finished plaque difficult to read.
-If you require assistance or suggestions in completing your order form, we are happy to help; just contact any Commission member listed on the roster page of this web site or Denise Robinson at 757-515-0123 or email at email@example.com.
+If you require assistance or suggestions in completing your order form, we are happy to help; contact any Commission member listed on the roster page of this website or email firstname.lastname@example.org.